Back to all posts

 Testing

-Flaky tests are automated tests (unit, integration, or end to end) that exhibit inconsistent behavior.
-Unlike stable tests, which consistently pass or fail, flaky tests unpredictably sway between passing and failing, despite no changes in your code or testing environment.
-How can this happen?
-Flaky tests usually indicate there is some form of nondeterminism happening.
-Sometimes they are called heisenbugs because they feel as mysterious as quantum systems.
-Flaky tests are especially challenging to fix specifically because they are inconsistent and hard to reproduce.
+Odds are, you were just the victim of a rogue flaky test.
+Flaky tests are automated tests that exhibit inconsistent behavior.
+Unlike stable tests, which consistently pass or fail, flaky tests unpredictably flip between passing and failing despite no changes in your code or testing environment.
+They are especially challenging to fix because they are inconsistent and hard to reproduce.

-In my experience the root causes of flaky tests fall into one of four categories: race conditions, external resources, lack of isolation, and orphan code.
+All sorts of crazy reasons can cause Flaky Tests.
+In my experience, the root causes of flaky tests fall into one of four categories: race conditions, external resources, lack of isolation, and orphan code.
 Let’s look at these one by one.

 Race conditions